 LEAs may be selected for an on-site or online monitoring every two years.
 The Cycle Schedule by School Year demonstrates the distribution of the cycles for a four year period.

 Several factors, including compliance history, academic achievement, program size, and fiscal analysis are considered in identifying LEAs for reviews.
-Using these established selection criteria, approximately 60 LEAs are selected for on-site or online monitoring.
-Several LEAs are also randomly selected each year for monitoring.
+Using these established selection criteria, approximately 120 LEAs are selected each school year for on-site or online monitoring.

 FPM Regional Team Leaders (RTLs) coordinate teams of select program monitors to conduct on-site or online monitoring of the LEA using the Program Instruments.